Rafaelsoz/AI-Dinosaur-Game-Genetic-Algorithm/README.md

-# Construction and Optimization of a Neural Network using a Genetic Algorithm for the T-Rex Game
+# Construction and Optimization of a Neural Network using a Genetic Algorithm for the Dinosaur Game
 <img src="Assets/gif.gif" alt="Show Game" style="max-width:100%; height:auto;">

 ## Summary